ianlintner/forum/docs/senator_relationship_system_design.md

 - **Retrieval Limitations**: No specialized queries for relationship data and inefficient use of the memory indexing system.

 ## 2. Proposed Architecture

+The proposed architecture integrates the relationship system with the existing event system, memory persistence, and senator agent components:

 ```mermaid
 graph TD